tigase/tigase-server/src/main/restructured/Tigase_Development/CustomAuthRepository.rst

 ``Credentials`` - solid base for authentication
 ------------------------------------------------

 Tigase supports having per-application passwords, allowing having distinct password for each application greatly improving security (see :ref:`application-passwords-admin-guide` for more details).
-To facilitate it uses ``Credentials``, specified by the namesake interface: ``tigase.auth.credentials.Credentials``, which implementations may store multiple credentials for single account (under ```credentialId``, ie. different credentials for different authentication mechanisms).
+To facilitate it uses ``Credentials``, specified by the namesake interface: ``tigase.auth.credentials.Credentials``, which implementations may store multiple credentials for single account (under ``credentialId``, ie. different credentials for different authentication mechanisms).

 It's specifies a couple of essential API methods:
-	* ``boolean canLogin();`` - Checks if account can perform logging-in
+	* ``boolean canLogin();`` - checks if account can perform logging-in
 	* ``AccountStatus getAccountStatus();`` - returns account status, i.e. if it's enabled or not
 	* ``Entry getEntryForMechanism(String mechanism);`` - find a credential for specified encryption mechanism
 	* ``Entry getFirst();`` - returns first available instance of credentials entry
 	* ``BareJID getUser();`` - returns bare jid of an account
 	* ``boolean isAccountDisabled();`` - checks if account is disabled